benmneb/vomad.life/content/chiang-mai-food.md

 You can see a sample of their menu - though definitely not the whole thing - [here on their website](http://amritagarden.net/en/cafe/) or [here on their Facebook](https://www.facebook.com/pg/amritagarden/photos/?tab=album&album_id=596954167050660).

-<prominent-img src="chiang-mai-food/amrita-tempeh" caption="The famous Amrita melt-in-your-mouth Tempeh Ribs.
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/amrita-tempeh" caption="The famous Amrita melt-in-your-mouth Tempeh Ribs.
 My favourite thing on their menu.
 Highly recommended with brown rice.
 Great combo."></prominent-img>

 ### Vomad Amrita Favourites: